 Start with a smaller, more manageable request of yourself (like 10 minutes a day), and then work up from there as you build the consistency and confidence from keeping your word to yourself.

-This also prevents your mind from making up excuses on why not to do it ... because 10 minutes sounds a lot easier to make time for than 30 minutes in your already busy schedule.
+This also prevents your mind from making up excuses on why not to do it ... because 10 minutes of stretching sounds a lot easier to make time for than 30 minutes in your already busy schedule.

 Focus on starting with what you can do, consistently, and then as you progress we can change things up and get more detailed from there.